 Attendance: If your child will not be in school, please call the Health Office or Guidance Office as soon as possible.
 You may leave a message in either office.
 Please do not have your child call themselves in sick.
 Any school absence will be illegal if there is not a phone call and a written note from a parent or guardian.
 If your child will be out of school for more than a day, you may call the Main Office for homework.
 Please use the attached form: Attendance Forms (Absence Excuse/Late Arrival/Early Dismissal)

-Physicals: Every student in the 7th and 10th grades, must have a physical.
+Physicals: Every student in the 7th, 9th, and 11th grades, along with all new students must have a physical.
 The school physician comes in several times a year to perform these physicals.
-If you do not want a physical done in school, one will be accepted from your own personal physician.
+If you do not want a physical done in school, one will be accepted from your own personal physician, but must be completed on the required NYS School Health Exam Form.

-Sports Physicals: Every student who participates in a sport, must have a physical done within a year from the day practice begins.
-The school physician will also perform these in school.
-A sports card must also be completed and signed by a parent or guardian.
+Sports Physicals: Every student who participates in a sport must have a physical done within a year from the day practice begins.
+The school physician will also perform these in school, if one isn't provided by your personal physician.

 If you have any questions or concerns, please contact me.